 The World Health Organization (WHO) has confirmed that a final version of ICD-11 will be published in 2018 for testing and implementation according to countries’ specific timelines and requirements.

-CIHI is preparing for ICD-11 adoption in Canada in the following ways:
+CIHI is participating in the testing of ICD-11 and assessing the implications for potential implementation in Canada in the following ways:

 - CIHI’s Classifications and Terminologies team is analyzing and identifying potential gaps, issues or improvements that could be made to ICD-11 from a Canadian perspective.

 - We are actively collaborating with the WHO by providing input into the content of ICD-11 and its supplemental tools and resources.